Buzut/steroids/README.md

 #### `steroids` prefix
 Functions are prefixed by `steroids_` to avoid collision.
 If you want to rename them, you can do so with a project wide search and replace to replace all instances of `steroids_` by the awesome name you chose.

+## Contributing
+There's sure room for improvement, so feel free to hack around and submit PRs!

+That would be cool for instance if we could have proper HTML emails.
+So if you have the skills to code HTML emails, don't hesitate to give me a helping hand!

+Please just follow the style of the existing code, which is [Airbnb's style](http://airbnb.io/javascript/) with [minor modifications](.eslintrc).

+To maintain things clear and visual, please follow the [Git commit template](https://github.com/Buzut/git-emojis-hook).